DATES: Thursdays, August, 28, September 4, 11, 18; TIME: 7:00PM - 9:00PM; SUMMER 2014

 Have an idea for a video documentary project?
-This intensive workshop is designed for people who want to work in small-format video.
-Learn how to creatively develop and break down your idea into a one-page treatment and introduce materials to create project production schedules and a sample budget.
-This is the ideal workshop for first-time videomakers at the start of their projects.
+Learn how to develop and break down your idea into one-page treatment, create project production schedules and a sample budget.
+Ideal workshop for first time videomakers at the start of their projects!

 Workshop Fee: $75; With Rea Tajiri's Master Class and Screening $85

 DATE: Wednesday, September 10; TIME: 7:00PM - 9:00PM; SUMMER 2014

 Rea Tajiri’s eclectic body of film work include personal essay documentaries - History & Memory (1991) and Lordville (2013) – that draw from official histories, dominant cultural narratives, memories of the living, and spirits of the dead to destabilize conventions of historiography.
 In this Master Class, Tajiri will discuss how she uses the personal essay documentary to reimagine and recreate collective histories that have been submerged, lost, and stolen.

 DATE: Saturday, September 13; TIME 11:00AM – 4:00PM (with ½ hour break); SUMMER 2014

 Over the past several years, Richard Power Hoffmann has perfected a technique using a digital still camera exclusively to make films.
 This unique storytelling approach takes advantage of today's low cost yet high resolution DSLR cameras to acquire better than HD resolution imagery, and then dynamically manipulate it in post-production.
 Hoffmann will discuss how and why he has gravitated to this technique, and take the class through the process of using sequential photography, time-lapse, and making movies with stills in the hands-on portion of the class.
 Bring your own camera, and bring images to life!